bwr02/Mysten-Labs-SuiChat/Use Cases/Sophia Use Case 2.md

-# Use Case 2 - Sophia - CLI prints out recieved message
+# Use Case 2 - Sophia - WebApp displays out recieved message

-**Use Case**: View new message in CLI
+**Use Case**: User recieves a new message and displays message in frontend Web App

-**Actors**: User, CLI, User Database, Recieved Message,  receivedMessage variable
+**Actors**: User, WebApp

-**Precondition**: User has an associated ID and currently has no pending messages to relay
+**Precondition**: User has an associated ID (x) and another user has sent a message to User (x).

+**Scope**:

+Local Temporary Variables (loval ro the function)
+  * recievedMessage --> passed into function, this is the message to be displayed in WebApp
+  * fromUser --> passed into function, user ID of message sender
+  * currId --> id of current user

 **Basic Path**:

-  1. System recieves new recievedMessage
-  2. System records current user ID
+  1. System records current user ID in currId
-  3. System records sender user ID
-  4. System formats recievedMessage along with user ID
-  5. System outputs formatted message to CLI
-  6. User is able to view the message in the CLI
+  2. Format recivedMessage and display in WebApp frontend chat pannel

 **Alternative Path**:
   1. If recievedMessage is NULL, exit and wait until system recieves non NULL message

-**Postcondition**: System no longer has a "pending message" and user is able to see a message in the command line
+**Postcondition**: System no longer has a "pending message" and user is able to see a message in the WebApp